aemarco/aemarcoCore/README.md

 	app.config CrawlerData --> A directory where a file 'known.json' will be used ApplicationDirectory subfolder JSON --> File 'known.json' will be used

+Create a PersonCrawler for usage

+	name in format 'FirstName LastName' to be tossed in the constructor.
+	Start(), StartAsync(), StartAsyncTask() are availabe for starting the thing.

+	IProgress, CancellationToken, ReportPath, Progress event, Entry event, Completed event.. may be used in a similar fashion as the previous described crawler

 WallpaperSetter Usage: